Become a versatile interdisciplinary thinker. On this pathway, you’ll build your scientific knowledge and skills in three complementary disciplines.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

-You will be assessed mostly by written exam in Years 1 and 2, with some coursework and a small amount of practical examination, followed by a roughly even split between written exams and coursework in Year 3, and in Year 4 coursework will make up roughly 70 per cent of your assessment, with 30 per cent as written exam.
+You'll be assessed mostly by written exam in Years 1 and 2, with some coursework and a small amount of practical examination, followed by a roughly even split between written exams and coursework in Year 3.

 The figures above are based on data from 2016/17.